skillcadet/blog/_posts/2024-10-01-cloud-init-k8s-node.md

 hostname: inode01
 create_hostname_file: true
 mounts:
-- [ swap, null ]
+- [ swap ]
 ```

 We start with the `#cloud-config` stanza.
 Next we have an choice.
 We can create separate cloud-config.yaml files for each node and provide our own hostname, or, depending on your provider, we leave the hostname/create_hostname_file stanzas out and your node will be called something random or will be called `ubuntu` by default.
 The hostname stanza is the only custom resource and if your hosts are called `ubuntu`, it's simple to change manually when you login to the host the first time.

-Finally, we make sure that swap is disabled in the config.
+Finally, we make sure that swap is disabled by providing no options in the config.
 Later, we'll run a command to make sure swap is currently off.
 ### Add admin user
 ```
 users: